Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 </details>

-If we are a client, we call a `ServerRpc`.
-A `ServerRpc` can be invoked by a client to be executed on the server.
+If we are a client, we call an `Rpc` with the parameter `SendTo.Server`.
+An `Rpc` with this parameter can be invoked by anyone (client, host, or server) to be executed on the server.

 <details open>
 <summary>Click to show/hide the Code.